Pay Raise Calculator

 After-Tax Impact

-Est. US federal effective rate.
-Varies by state and deductions.
+Est. US federal income tax + FICA (single filer).
+Varies by state, filing status, and deductions.

 Real Raise (Inflation-Adjusted)